 HOAs are not above the law.
 If your HOA board acts in any underhanded way, you may have a valid lawsuit and can take the matter to court.

-How HOAs Can Increase the Value of Your Home in Cherokee County
+How HOAs Can Increase the Value of Your Home in Canton

 Several factors play a part in property values, and the presence of an HOA is one of them.
-Here are the major ways HOAs can increase your property value in Cherokee County:
+Here are the major ways HOAs can increase your property value in Canton:

 “We’ve all been through a neighborhood where there was one home that stuck out among the others.
 Whether it was the unkempt lawn or a home painted a wild color, that one home could have a negative impact on the value of surrounding homes, even if they were kept tidy.
 Most, if not all HOAs have rules regarding lawn upkeep.
 This means yards must remain mowed, trimmed, and free of garbage and clutter.
 They also often have rules regarding what colors your home can be, so you won’t have a neighbor with a bright pink home affecting the value of your home.”